9-5-pursuit/github-refresher/Michael.md

-My favorite day is saturday
+My favorite day is saturday!